 His athletic career was halted in his first year playing college football because of a terrible auto accident that left Jason with a broken neck.
-He would never play football again however that didn't stop his drive, ambition or sense of humor.
+Which meant he would never play football again.
+However, that didn't stop his drive, ambition or sense of humor.

 Jason's love of sports has continued throughout the years, coaching his 3 daughters' (Sophia, Olivia, and Ariana) soccer and softball teams.
 He knows that it's not just about teaching them skills and strategy, but learning from failures and setbacks, along with having good sportsmanship and integrity.

 Jason is now a success off the field as he runs his own company JTY Window and Door Specialist, installing high end doors and windows to some of Southern California's most expensive homes and hotels.
 He has always had a heart for giving back to those who need it most.
 "The idea of helping these students out by supplying them with the proper equipment and other tools they need to be more successful is priceless", Jason says.

 Jesse was born and raised in Escondido, Ca. He also attended Orange Glen high school with John and Jason and that's where their love and appreciation for high school athletics began.
 Jesse also played football on the Varsity team but didn't excel like John or Jason.
 Tennis was actually a better fit for Jesse as he received honorable mention honors as a Jr and 2nd team All-Palomar league in his senior year.